 Increase Your Excess

-Raising your excess from $500 to $1,000 can save 10-20% on your premium.
-Only do this if you can afford the higher excess if you need to claim.
+Moving your excess from $500 to $1,000 can save 10-20% on your annual premium.
+Only pick an excess you can comfortably afford if a claim arises.

 3